 What Is A Pier And Beam Foundation?May 23, 2023 Baird Foundation Repair

-What Is A Slab Foundation?
+What Is a Slab Foundation?

 Slab Foundation Repair

-How Do Pier And Beam Foundations Compare?
+How Do Pier and Beam Foundations Compare?

-Pier and beam foundations are used more in areas with homes that are built on uneven ground, like hills or flood zones.
+Pier and beam foundations are used more often in areas with homes that are built on uneven ground, like hills or flood zones.

 Pier And Beam Foundation Repair

-Because of the open space, pier and beam foundations involve some maintenance that you won’t find in slab foundations.
+But because of the open space, pier and beam foundations involve some maintenance that you won’t find in slab foundations.
 This includes:

 - Replacing rotten wood